Soyuz MS-19: Movie

 Klim Shipenko shot about 35–40 minutes of film on the ISS, as well as taking on the positions of director, operator, art director, and makeup artist.
-Oleg Novitsky and Pyotr Dubrov will appear in the film, with Dubrov and Mark Vande Hei assisting in the production.
-Shkaplerov will appear in some scenes of the movie.
+The Challange was released on 12 April 2023.
+Oleg Novitsky and Pyotr Dubrov appear in the film, with Dubrov and Mark Vande Hei assisting in the production.
+Shkaplerov also appears in some scenes of the movie.

 Expansion of Russian Orbital Segment

-The ISS flight manifest drafted by Roskosmos in the fall of 2020 set the launch of the Prichal module for on 24 November 2021, with docking at Nauka's nadir port two days later.
+The ISS flight manifest drafted by Roscosmos in the fall of 2020 set the launch of the Prichal module for on 24 November 2021, with docking at Nauka's nadir port two days later.
 The Prichal module will become the second addition to the Russian Orbital Segment (ROS) in 2021.
 One port on Prichal is equipped with an active hybrid docking port, which enables docking with the Nauka module.
 The remaining five ports are passive hybrids, enabling docking of Soyuz and Progress vehicles, as well as heavier modules and future spacecraft with modified docking systems.
 This will enable the Russian Orbital Segment to operate on its own after 2024.

 To complete the integration of the UM Prichal into the Russian segment, cosmonauts Anton Shkaplerov and Petr Dubrov performed a spacewalk to lay cables between Nauka and Prichal.
 This spacewalk occurred on 19 January 2022.
 Seven additional spacewalks will follow through 2022 to complete the integration of the Nauka and Prichal modules into the Russian Orbital Segment.

 Return

-The director and actress returned to Earth on 17 October 2021, on Soyuz MS-18, with Commander Oleg Novitskiy.
+The director and actress returned to Earth on 17 October 2021 on Soyuz MS-18 with commander Oleg Novitsky.
 Soyuz MS-19 landed on 30 March 2022.

 After the successful landing of Soyuz MS-18, Dmitry Rogozin revealed that Konstantin Ernst (Director General or CEO of Channel One) paid for Shipenko and Pereslid's seats.

-Cosmonaut Pyotr Dubrov and astronaut Mark Vande Hei finally landed on 30 March 2022, on Soyuz MS-19, with commander Anton Skhaplerov.
+Pyotr Dubrov and Mark Vande Hei finally landed on 30 March 2022 on Soyuz MS-19 with commander Anton Skhaplerov.